gunjandatta/gunjandatta.github.io/topics/loading-the-lib.md

 The script on demand library contains a method "executeOrDelayUntilScriptLoaded".
 You can utilize this method to execute a method, once a library has been loaded.

+#### Classic vs Modern Page Support

+The SharePoint Script on Demand (SOD) is only loaded on classic pages, so this method will not work on modern pages.

 ### Code Example

 ```js